Andrew Tsao: Screenwriting and Producing

-He founded The Studio Seattle (thestudioseattler.org) in 2018 where a small group of students study acting and directing with him.

 Actor

 As an actor, he appeared stage productions and portrayed Trofimov in The Cherry Orchard directed by Libby Appel and played the role of David in the feature film Mahjong directed by Edward Yang.
 He appeared as himself in the 2009 documentary My Big Break.

 He was awarded the Center for Leadership Development's Arts Award by the City of Indianapolis, served as a grants panelist and on-site reviewer for the National Endowment for the Arts and volunteers as a media advisor for public advocacy groups, Asian voter registration initiatives and local political campaigns.

 Awards

 In 2012 he was awarded a Donald E. Peterson Endowed Fellowship for creative work at the University of Washington.
 Additionally, he was awarded the City of Indianapolis' Arts award and the Gold Special Jury prize for his short film Brightness at the 2001 Houston Worldfest film festival.